ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 # A worked example

-We now show a slightly longer example, with a sketch of customer database and query functions.
+We now show a slightly longer example, a sketch of customer database application with query functions.
 The code captures the situation of having an array of structured data and having to take a decision based on some computation performed on each entry.
 Here we aim to display together a few of the syntactic elements shown so far, in a not-too-contrived setting.

 {% highlight haskell %}
 type NameStr = String